About

 - What characterizes the diverging paths of post-Cold War antisemitism in Europe?

-CHACE is funded by the Research Council of Norway.
+CHACE was funded by the Research Council of Norway.
 Directing the project, and maintaining this site, is Johannes Due Enstad, Senior Researcher at the Norwegian Institute for Social Research.
 Also participating in the project is Alec Z. Roslonska, a doctoral research fellow at C-REX.

 -